landoskape/dominoes/README.md

 league.addAgentType(da.greedyAgent)
 league.addAgentType(da.dominoeAgent)

-# Create a game table (this specifies which agents from the league will play
+# Create a game table of N=numPlayers agents to play against each other
-against each other)
 gameTable, leagueIndex = league.createGameTable()

 # Then create a game object and play the game